thomasafroo/UNIX-Shell-Company-Management-System/README.md

 make
 ```

-This will generate the executable file named `main`.
+This will generate the executable file named `program`.
 Now run:
 ```
-./main
+./program
 ```